kokiebisu/kokiebisu/README.md

 ## Hi there, I'm Ken 👋

-### I am currently looking for a Frontend Developer position!
+### I am currently looking for a FullStack position!
-- 🐼　Currently learning GraphQl architecture through this project: [slack][slack]
+ 🐼　Currently learning GraphQl architecture through this project: [slack][slack]  </br>
-- 🐱　Currently learning RestAPI architecture through this project: [airbnb][airbnb]
+ 🐱　Currently learning RestAPI architecture through this project: [airbnb][airbnb] </br>
-- 🐶　Learning many other things...
+ 🐶　Learning many other things...

 ### Connect with me at: